itssigron/Magshimim-GifMaker/README.md

 ## Description

-Final project for Magshimim (Israel National Cyber ​​Enrichment Program)
+Final project for Magshimim's first year (Israel National Cyber Education Program)
 This program allows the user to manage movies/gifs.

 # List of features: